 –From the Haunted House manual

 Haunted House has been held up as a precursor to the survival horror genre.
 Certainly, all the elements are in place in all their ur-forms: being alone in the the dark, a limited light source, a large unknown space to explore, encountering locked doors, important items to discover, inventory management, and most importantly, natural and supernatural enemies beyond the ability of the player to harm.
 In the truest sense of survival horror, escape from the house is the only route to success.
 The player is unable to directly fight the creatures of the old mansion–evasion and the judicious use of the magic scepter which renders the player invulnerable to being scared to death are the only tools available.
-Current horror games such as Dead by Daylight echo the sense of powerlessness in a direct confrontation with the unknown.
+Modern horror games such as Dead by Daylight echo the sense of powerlessness in a direct confrontation with the unknown.

 Beyond the modern conventions of the survival horror genre, Haunted House hits the marks on classic tropes of ghostly literature and media.
 The titular house is an old run down manse, shunned by the townspeople even before old man Graves passed on.
 The house is situated in a small town with a long history, with shades of tragedy hinted at through the reference to an 1890 earthquake.
 John Carpenter’s The Fog comes to mind, as does elements of John Saul horror novels.
 The question of whether the supernatural is truly involved evokes Henry James’ Turn of the Screw.
 Despite being the central object of the game, the magic urn bears little significance in-game compared to the key and scepter.
 As with the imagined backstory, it is up to the player to decide why they are braving the dark to retrieve the urn.